-Notes to and forming part of the Financial Statements For the year ended 30 June 2022
+Notes to and forming part of the Financial Statements For the year ended 30 June 2023 present for at least three consecutive months.

 Potential losses are determined on loans where reasonable doubt exists about collectability of principal and interest under the terms of the loan contract.
 This includes all loans where the estimated realisable value of the security is insufficient to cover principal, interest and costs and: